From the author:

 Whether Sir Shackleton with this type of display would have received more or less backflows, was set.
 Certainly, however, completely different candidates had applied to him.
 Probably many loafers would have reported themselves in short pants.

-But at the latest, if those applicants had learned that "south" meant not 30 degrees in the shade by the pool, but minus 30 degrees in heavy snowfall, meaning "experiencing nature" was not a luxury resort in the countryside, but meant a tent, which also has to be set up and dismantled every day - yes, at the latest then, these people would have sought the widow.
+But at the latest when these applicants had found out that “south” meant not 30 degrees in the shade by the pool, but minus 30 degrees in heavy snow, that “experiencing nature” was not a luxury resort in the countryside, but a tent, which also has to be assembled and disassembled every day - yes, at the latest then these people would have looked for space.

 Matching text for matching participants

 And Sir Ernest Shackleton would have wasted time and money in recruiting, or even compromising the success of his expedition.

 However, since Sir Shackleton was looking for suitable participants, he formulated his ad accordingly - nevertheless, he should have received more than 4.000 applications.
 So it does not hurt to speak in plain language.
 Instead of making promises, as many companies do, that they can not keep.